cocohhhhh/ML_project/README.md

 - Run in a Python environment, preferably a virtual environment.
 - Main execution file is `run.py`.
     - The `run.py` is simply a prediction function of the best model we find (Roberta with 5 fold majority voting).
 On GPU, the prediction should be given within minutes.
 To train the model, please go to src folder and check different methods.
 But training is very time-consuming.
-- Can be run in Jupyter Notebook or Google Colab.